• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Renouée Bistorte

-It is an edible plant.
+An edible plant.
 Its simple stem ends with pink flowers in single spike.

 • THE SWOLLEN SILENE •